chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 ## Delegated authentication with profile fetch request

-This type of request has the following `requestType`:
+This type of request has the following `requestType`: `user.authenticate.fetch`

 - `user.authenticate.fetch`